MariamAtef226/MariamAtef226/README.md

 ### I'm Mariam, a software engineer 👩‍💻

-- 👀 Mainly interested in web development.
+- 👀 Mainly specialized in web development.
-- 🌱 Currently learning new tools such as Kafka, Elastic Search & Hapijs.
+- 🌱 Currently interested in learning moer about techs such as Kafka & Elastic Search.
 - 💬 Talk to me about sports, biographies, music and of course, software development!
 - ⚡ Fun fact: an amateur author & ex-tennis player who paints and knows un peu de français 🥐